Help with Child Car Seats; for Safety

 Does your child ride in the back seat?

 The back seat is considered the safest place in a crash.
-If your vehicle has a passenger airbag, it is crucial for children 12 and under to ride in back.
+If your vehicle has a passenger airbag, it is crucial for children 12 and under to ride in the back.

 Does your child ride face the correct way?